pacha/vem-doc/content/docs/users-guide/windows.rst

 you're splitting from.
 To display a different buffer, you don't have to do anything different from what you would do when you have a single window.
-You can open a new file with the file browser or the fuzzy finder, create a new buffer with `Ctrl-a` or jump to an existing one with `Ctrl-t`, `t` and `T`.
-All these actions will apply to the current window automatically.
+You can open a new file with the file browser or the fuzzy finder, create a new buffer with `Ctrl-t` or jump to an existing one with `w`, `t` or `T`.
+All these actions will apply to the window in which the cursor is currently placed.

+Creating a window with a new buffer
+"""""""""""""""""""""""""""""""""""

+If you want to create a window containing a new file, you can use:

+    :`Ctrl-w` `Ctrl-]`: new buffer in new vertical window :`Ctrl-w` `Ctrl-_`: new buffer in new horizontal window

 Creating a window when opening a file
 """""""""""""""""""""""""""""""""""""

-An alternative way of creating a window is to use the following shortcuts while inside the file browser or the fuzzy finder:
+You can also directly open files into windows.
+Once in the file browser or the fuzzy finder, use:

-    :`Ctrl-v`: open selected file in a new vertical window :`Ctrl-_`: open selected file in a new horizontal window
+    :`Ctrl-]`: open selected file in a new vertical window :`Ctrl-_`: open selected file in a new horizontal window

 Jumping to windows